Skip to content

 What's New in Debian 13 (Trixie)

-Debian 13 codenamed "Trixie" is expected to be released in the second half of 2025.
-This page introduces the important changes and new features in this new version.
+Debian 13 codenamed "Trixie" was officially released in August 2025 and is the current stable release.
+As of March 2026, the latest point release is 13.4.
+This page introduces the important changes and new features in this version.

 🚀 Major New Features